Dimension-Free Bounds for the Union-Closed Sets Conjecture: Main Results

-The proof of Theorem \ref{thm:If-given-,} is given in Section 2 by using a technique based on coupling and entropy.
-It is essentially same as the technique used by Sawin \cite{sawin2022improved}.
-However, prior to Sawin's work, such a technique was used by the present author in several works; see \cite{YuTan2020_exact,yu2021Graphs,yu2021strong_article,yu2022exact}.
+Our main results are as follows. \begin{thm} If $\Gamma(t)>1$ for some $t\in(0,1/2)$, then $p_{A}\ge t$ for any OR-closed $A\subseteq\Omega^{n}$ (i.e., for any union-closed family $\mathcal{F}$, there exists an element contained in at least a proportion $t$ of the sets of $\mathcal{F}$). \end{thm} The proof of Theorem \ref{thm:If-given-,} is given in Section 2 by using a technique based on coupling and entropy.
+It is essentially the same as the technique used by Sawin \cite{sawin2022improved}.
+However, prior to Sawin's work, such a technique was used by the present author in several works; see \cite{YuTan2020_exact,yu2021strong_article,yu2022exact}.

-Equivalently, Theorem \ref{thm:If-given-,} states that $p_{A}\ge t_{\max}$ for any OR-closed $A\subseteq\Omega^{n}$, where $t_{\max}:=\sup\{t\in(0,1/2):\Gamma(t)>0\}.$ To compute $\Gamma(t)$ or its lower bounds numerically, it requires to upper bound the cardinality of the support of $P_{p}$ in the outer infimum in \eqref{eq:-5}, since otherwise, infinitely many parameters are needed to optimize.
-This is left to be done in the future work.
+Equivalently, Theorem \ref{thm:If-given-,} states that $p_{A}\ge t_{\max}$ for any OR-closed $A\subseteq\Omega^{n}$, where $t_{\max}:=\sup\{t\in(0,1/2):\Gamma(t)>1\}.$ To compute $\Gamma(t)$ or its lower bounds numerically, it requires to upper bound the cardinality of the support of $P_{p}$ in the outer infimum in \eqref{eq:-5}, since otherwise, infinitely many parameters are needed to optimize.
+This is left to be done in a future work.
 The following gives a computable bound.